Trivaxy/VerifexPad/backend/reference.md

         return NotFound { message: "User not found" };
 }

-// You must handle both possibilities fn greet_user(id: Int) {
+fn greet_user(id: Int) {
     let result = find_user(id);

-    check result {
+    if (result is User) {
-        User -> io.print("Hello, " + result.name + "!"),
+        print("Hello, " + result.name + "!");
-        NotFound -> io.print("User not found")
+        return;
     }

+    print("Error: " + result.message);
 }
 ```

-### Try it yourself:
-- Create a function that might fail
-- Use the `check` statement to handle both outcomes
+The `is` operator lets you test which type a maybe type takes.
+The compiler automatically "morphs" the maybe-type throughout the program as needed.
+Within the `if` statement above, it knows `result` is a `User`, so it allows you to treat it like one.
+It also knows that after the block it must be `NotFound`.

 ## Data Organization: Structs